Celebrate our 50th Anniversary all year in 2026!

 January 9-11 – Boulder City, NV (Pacific Region)

 Carl Cordes, Chair of the AVA Board, has planned a three-day kickoff celebration in Boulder City, NV, 25 miles south of Las Vegas, and home of Hoover Dam.
 Sponsored by the Las Vegas High Rollers and Strollers, there will be a mix of self-guided and group walks, as well as two socials.
-Walks include the Historic Railroad Tunnels Trail in the Lake Mead National Recreation Area, Bootleg Canyon, and Veterans Memorial Park.
-A fajita group dinner will be Friday night.
+Walks include the Historic Railroad Tunnels Trail in the Lake Mead National Recreation Area, part of the Rails to Trails Conservancy; Bootleg Canyon, and Veterans Memorial Park.
+The fajita group dinner is sold out Friday night.
 Saturday evening, the city is sponsoring the Best Dam Wine Walk through historic Boulder City, which counts as a 5K (and we get a discounted price of only $15).
-Pre-register and more information here.
-Special hotel rate of $120 per night with breakfast at the Best Western Hoover Dam Hotel.
-Get information on all the walks, socials, and pre-registration form here.
+The block of rooms at the host hotel, the Best Western Hoover Dam Hotel are sold, but you can find lodging options at Hotels in Boulder City, NV and Motels in Boulder City, NV.
+Walk-up registration will be available at the Best Western.
+Get information on all the walks and socials here.

 February 20-22 – San Antonio, TX (Southwest Region)